Floorp-Projects/Floorp/toolkit/mozapps/extensions/docs/SystemAddons.rst

 6. Once all downloaded add-ons are validated, install them into the profile directory as part of the **update** set.
-7. Disable any **default** add-ons that were not present in the update response.

 Notes on the update process: